 In the following, specific improvements and remarks to be taken into account in the next submission of the national air inventory for LULUCF sector are reported.
-A general improvement is related to the application of a full Approach 2 uncertainty analysis for 2009 inventory year; Montecarlo has been applied to following LULUCF categories.
-Most of the results prove that both approaches (Approach 1 and 2) produce comparable results.
-In Table 2 the outcomes of the Approach 1 (error propagation) and Approach 2 (Montecarlo analysis) are shown.
+The Approach 2 uncertainty analysis has been carried out for 2009 inventory year; Montecarlo has been applied to following LULUCF categories, producing, for most of the results, comparable results for both approaches (Approach 1 and 2).
+A reassessment of uncertainty analysis with Montecarlo methodology is planned in order to be included in the 2014 submission.